Gallery of Affections staircase conservation

 Hughenden has over 150,000 visitors a year and it's why some areas can look a little tired and worn.
 We close certain spaces in the Manor at times to give the house team a chance to restore those that receive the most wear and are difficult to work on when we're open, such as the staircase.

 Hughenden stair care

-It’s all still there, including the ‘Gallery of affections’ – the portraiture on the staircase depicting the people who helped Disraeli through his career.
+Known as the Gallery of Affections, the portraiture on the staircase depict the people who helped Disraeli through his career.
 They start at the bottom of the stairs with those that aided his early career and end at the top with associates from his later years.
-It’s a concept Disraeli borrowed from Queen Victoria herself, who also had portraits upon the stairs of those close to her.
+It’s a concept Disraeli borrowed from Queen Victoria herself, who also had portraits on the stairs of those close to her.

 To prepare the staircase for painting the House Team first removed all the portraits.
 This involved carefully unhooking the heavy paintings from their wall chains, carrying them up the stairs to the top floor where they were stored using specially made T-bars with bubble wrap and acid-free tissue paper.
 This gives the team the chance to give the picture frames a light dust with a pony hair brush and to clean the staircase skylight and walls using an ostrich feather duster.

 Scaffolding was then erected to reach the high out of reach areas and to clean the Disraeli bust which sits at the top of the stairs.